mbhall88/MemoryUnits/README.md

 assert actual == expected
 ```

-Hmmm, but we want our resulting bytes to be in binary multiples i.e. 1024 instead of
+Hmmm, but we want our resulting bytes to be in binary multiples, i.e. 1024 instead of
 1000\.

 ```python